DerekSelander/dsdump/docs/index.md

 `otool -l` produces *a lot* of output, but focus on the initial `LC_SEGMENT_64` load commands closer to the beginning...

 When exploring memory and the load commands, different areas of memory are grouped together.
 These Mach-O groupings are called **segments**.
 Segments will have different memory permissions.

-For example, executing the following for `grep`:
+Execute the following for your Terminal command:

 ```bash